Baptisms Weddings and Funerals

 More information on baptism can be found on the Church of England website.

-yourchurchwedding.org.uk is a useful website specially for people planning church weddings.
+yourchurchwedding.org.uk is a useful website for people planning church weddings.
+You can find out more about Inclusive Church here – https://www.inclusive-church.org/

 You don’t need to be a regular worshipper to get married at All Saints, although we would love to support you to find out more about Christian faith and our worship if you want to explore more.
-If you live in Kings Langley you can automatically get married at All Saints, but if not, there are other connections that mean you would qualify.
-We have explained more on this in our FAQs.
+If you live in Kings Langley, you can automatically get married at All Saints, but if not, there are other connections that mean you would qualify.
+We have explained more on this in our FAQs document, where we have tried to answer some of the most common questions about weddings.

-Each year the church arranges a Saturday morning for those planning to get married at All Saints during that year.
+Each year the church arranges a preparation evening for those planning to get married at All Saints during that year.
 It is an informal and enjoyable time to spend with your partner and others, finding out about marriage, yourselves and what the service will be like.

 Funerals